apache/druid/docs/content/Deep-Storage.md

 ## S3-compatible

 S3-compatible deep storage is basically either S3 or something like riak-cs which exposes the same API as S3.
-This is the default deep storage implementation.
+This is the doc_page deep storage implementation.

 S3 configuration parameters are